Kong/docs.konghq.com/app/deck/reference/faq.md

 might corrupt Kong's configuration.
 You should ensure that there is only one instance of decK running at any point in time.

+### Konnect Developer Portal plugins

+**When creating an application registration in the Konnect Developer Portal, a plugin is automatically added to the configuration of the service.
+Will that create a discrepancy with decK?**

+No, it will not create a discrepancy.
+The plugins added to the configuration of the service are managed by Konnect and will not show up in a deck gateway dump operation of the relevant control plane and will not be taken into account during a deck gateway sync.

 ### Kong already has built-in declarative configuration, do I still need decK?

 Kong has an official declarative configuration format.